GiGurra/flycd/README.md

     * the target organisation to deploy to
     * figures out if a deployment is actually warranted, by configuration folder and app folder checksum/app git hash with hashes saved to fly.io env for the app (using app env vars for this)
-* It can deploy many apps at the same time.
-Simply point it to a directory structure/hierarchy containing multiple app.yaml files, and flycd will traverse the structure recursively, clone each app's source repo and deploy each app
+* It can deploy many apps with one command.
+Point FlyCD to a directory structure/hierarchy containing multiple app.yaml and/or project.yaml files, and flycd will traverse the tree structure, clone each app's/project's source repo and deploy each app in the tree.

 ### Where it needs improvement

-* It needs some persistence and queueing of incoming webhook commands to no run into data races, or lose data if flycd crashes or is re-deployed :S. Currently, it just spins up a new go-routine for each webhook request.
-* It needs a better way to scan existing available apps than re-read all of their specs from disk on every webhook event.
+* Performance: It needs some persistence of incoming webhooks.
+Right now they are just executed one at a time (they are queued to a single worker to avoid races)..
-* It needs regular jobs/auto sync for apps that don't send webhooks, like 3rd party tools where we probably can't add webhooks.
+* Consistency: It needs regular jobs/auto sync for apps that don't send webhooks, like 3rd party tools where we probably can't add webhooks.
-* It needs some security validation of webhooks from GitHub :D. Currently, there is none so DOS attacks are trivial to create :S.
+* Security: It needs some security validation of webhooks from GitHub :D. Currently, there is none so DOS attacks are trivial to create :S.
-* It currently only supports git repos and file system directories as app sources.
-It might be useful to also support regular docker images (right now to deploy from an image, you have to create a proxy Dockerfile)
+* Non-Github: It currently only supports git repos at GitHub.
+* Non-Git: It might be useful to also support regular docker images and different docker registries (right now to deploy from an image, you have to create a proxy Dockerfile, Or create a single line inline Dockerfile in your app.yaml, which is a bit ugly).

-**I have no idea if I will have time or interest in continuing this project until it reaches a useful state :D.**
-Consider it proof of concept, and nothing more.
+    * Currently, there is no support for private image registries.
+You have to point to a private git repo instead containing a Dockerfile.
+* Authentication: It currently only supports authentication via git over ssh.
+    * It would be nice to support other authentication methods, such as https, and other git providers, such as GitLab, BitBucket, etc.

 ## Other concerns

-* Pretty hacky code right now, without many automated tests, just a 1-week hack so far with a lot of work delegated to shell commands instead of proper go libraries :D
-    * Refactoring needed!
+* Could probably do with some cleanup and refactoring, and maybe some more automated tests
 * This functionality might already exist/I might be reinventing the wheel here - we will see what is written in the discussion thread over at fly.io community forums.
     * https://community.fly.io/t/simple-self-contained-argocd-style-git-ops-with-fly-io-what-are-the-options-poc-flycd-app/14032
-* Only supports GitHub webhooks
+* Only supports GitHub webhooks.
+You can keep your code elsewhere, but webhook triggered deployments won't work.
-* The current handling of private repos is hacky (currently you have to manually save a fly.io secret with a private key for git over ssh)

-## Current incomplete TODO list

-* Fix current issues above ☝️☝️☝️
+## Some more TODOs

 * better error handling :S
 * better logging
-* some status views or status APIs maybe
-    * if someone ever has time to build a UI :D
 * Volumes & mounts
 * Secrets
 * Machine types, ram & cpu modifications